The 7th Lindau Meeting on Economic Sciences and the COVID-19 Pandemic

 Please inform yourself about the current and expected future COVID-19 regulations for leaving an re-entering your home country.
 Also, please make sure to comply with all rules of countries along your travel route.

-Do not hesitate to contact us via email if you have any questions regarding the COVID-19 regulations and safety measures for the upcoming Lindau Meetings.
+Do not hesitate to contact us via email if you have any questions regarding the COVID-19 regulations and safety measures for the upcoming Lindau Meeting.
 We will probably not be able to answer all requests immediately, but we will collect your questions, work out answers, and then share these with you as soon as possible.